Wedge-tailed eagle: Taxonomy

 The species was first described in 1801 by the English ornithologist John Latham, under the binomial name Vultur audax.
-At one time, the wedge-tailed eagle was classified in it is own monotypical genus Uroaetus, perhaps due to its unique form.
+At one time, the wedge-tailed eagle was classified in its own monotypical genus Uroaetus, perhaps due to its unique form.

 Today, the genus Vultur is used only for a completely unrelated bird of the New World vulture family, the Andean condor (Vultur gryphus).
 The specific scientific name for the species, audax, is derived from the Latin audax, meaning "bold", indicative of their perceived disposition, perhaps when hunting, although the species is, in general, highly wary, and even timid, around humans.

 However, the species is quite similar in many aspects of its morphology, appearance, behaviour and life history, to other species in the Aquila genus.
 The eagles of the Aquila genus are part of the subfamily Aquilinae, within the larger Accipitridae family.
 The subfamily is commonly referred to as booted eagles or sometimes as true eagles.
 Those species may be distinguished from most other accipitrids by the feathering covering their legs, regardless of distribution.
 With some 39 or so species, the Aquilinae is present on every continent except Antarctica.

 By a variety of phylogenetic testing, largely via Mitochondrial DNA and Nuclear DNA genes, it has been determined that the wedge-tailed eagle clusters with certain other Aquila eagles.
 The species found to share the most genetic similarities is the Verreaux's eagle (Aquila verreauxii) of Africa.
 However, the Gurney's eagle (Aquila gurneyi), a mostly allopatric but outwardly fairly similar eagle, is clearly a very close relation of the wedge-tailed eagle and the two are likely sister species, most probably originating from the same radiation across the Indo-Pacific region.

 The wedge-tailed, Gurney's and Verreaux's eagles form a clade or a species complex with the well-known golden eagle (Aquila chrysaetos), the most widely distributed species in the entire accipitrid family, as well as outwardly dissimilar (smaller and paler-bellied yet also powerful) eagles like the Bonelli's eagle (Aquila fasciata), the African hawk-eagle (Aquila spilogaster) and the Cassin's hawk-eagle (Aquila africanus), the latter three having once been considered members of a different genus.

 Beyond the aforementioned species, based on genetic testing, the four other Aquila species, although outwardly similar to golden and wedge-tailed eagles, being large, dark and brownish, with long wings, are thought to form a separate clade, and are paraphyletic from the members of what can be called the golden eagle clade.
 Other related outliers from outside the Aquila genus, are the small-to-mid-sized Clanga or spotted eagle species, and the widely found and quite small Hieraeetus eagles.
 One member of the latter genus contains the only other widely found Aquilinae eagle in Australia, the little eagle (Hieraaetus morphnoides).